Digizorg/adaptive_alert/README.md

 ## API Reference

-- `showNativeAlertDialog`: Displays a standard alert dialog.
+- `showAdaptiveAlertDialog`: Displays a standard alert dialog.
-- `showNativeConfirmDialog`: Displays a confirmation dialog (or action sheet on iOS).
+- `showAdaptiveConfirmDialog`: Displays a confirmation dialog (or action sheet on iOS).
-- `showNativeActionSheet`: Displays an action sheet with a list of options.
+- `showAdaptiveActionSheet`: Displays an action sheet with a list of options.
-- `NativeAlertAction`: A class to define an action for an alert or action sheet.
+- `AdaptiveAlertAction`: A class to define an action for an alert or action sheet.
-- `NativeAlertActionType`: An enum for action styles (`normal`, `destructive`, `cancel`).
+- `AdaptiveAlertActionType`: An enum for action styles (`normal`, `destructive`, `cancel`).

 ## Contributing